 [On a side note CWHemp capsules are actually one of the most popular choices in regard to CBD for pain.
 You can check out their current supply at CWHemp.com]

 In terms of actual research, studies around the use of CBD are ongoing.
 As cannabis starts to become more accepted and understood by society, though, further research will inevitably be done.
-And in any regard there have already been dozens of published studies showing that CBD is an effective treatment for pain.
+And in any regard, there have already been dozens of published studies showing that CBD might be an effective treatment for pain.

-Several of these studies have shown that CBD can be used to treat pain associated with arthritis, multiple sclerosis, chronic inflammation, and nerve degeneration, to name just a few.
-And of course, many people love the fact that CBD is non-psychoactive, which means that it doesn’t make you “high” at all.
+Several of these studies show that CBD might have a use for treating pain associated with arthritis, multiple sclerosis, chronic inflammation, and nerve degeneration, to name just a few.
+And of course, many people love the fact that CBD is non-psychoactive, which means that it doesn’t give you that high feeling.
 Also, based on a global report published by the World Health Organization in 2017, CBD poses very minimal side-effects and no “adverse public health effects.”

 In terms of its chemical function, researchers believe that CBD interacts primarily with receptors in the brain and immune system.
 This interaction is ultimately what causes a reduction in inflammation and pain, and while researchers agree that there isn’t yet conclusive data to support CBD oil as the preferred method of pain management (as compared to OTC analgesics like ibuprofen, for example), CBD-infused products are seeming to offer a lot of potential for thousands of people.

-There is a massive ongoing forum on Reddit called “your experiences with CBD and anxiety” – if you’ve ever wanted to read some excellent real life, first hand success stories of people using CBD oil for anxiety, it’s definitely worth checking out.
-Here’s what one user, West1n, had to say about his/her experiences:
+There is a massive ongoing forum on Reddit called “your experiences with CBD and anxiety” – if you’ve ever wanted to read some excellent real life, first-hand success stories of people using CBD oil for anxiety, it’s definitely worth checking out.
+Here’s what one user, West1n, had to say about their experiences:

 “I find CBD to be very effective in treating the PHYSICAL symptoms of anxiety such as restless limbs, tight muscles, and trouble sitting still.
 For the mental aspect … I find that THC is more effective.
 That being said, the THC that I ingest when I’m anxious is VERY little compared to the CBD.”

-In addition to being effective on a therapeutic level, there is no doubt that CBD is a lot healthier for you than any of the numerous Big Pharma drugs that doctors commonly prescribe for anxiety.
-Think Prozac, Zoloft and even tranquilizers (the most popular of which are benzodiazepines like Valium and Xanax).
-These all come with some terrible side effects, and are often highly addictive.
-While they may work for some people, they are definitely not a desired choice.
+In addition to being effective on a therapeutic level, there is no doubt that CBD is a lot healthier for you than any of the numerous big pharma drugs that doctors commonly prescribe for anxiety.
+Think Prozac, Zoloft, and even tranquilizers (the most popular of which are benzodiazepines like Valium and Xanax).
+These all come with some terrible side effects and are often highly addictive.
+While they may work for some people, they are definitely not the desired choice for everyone.

-Numerous studies have actually been conducted on CBD and there is plenty of evidence to suggest that CBD has powerful anti-anxiety properties.
-Moreover, like we just discussed it’s safe to use, well-tolerated, and can be used to treat a range of anxiety-related disorders such as social phobia, panic disorder, PTSD, OCD, and mild to moderate depression.
+Numerous studies have actually been conducted on CBD and there is evidence to suggest that CBD has powerful anti-anxiety properties.
+Moreover, like we just discussed it’s safe to use, well-tolerated and can potentially be used to treat a range of anxiety-related disorders such as social phobia, panic disorder, PTSD, OCD, and mild to moderate depression.